cglusky/docker-django-react/README.md

 ### Why NGINX for local dev?

-I can barely spell CORS, let alone decode all of the issues trying to get Cross-Origin Resource Sharing to work.
-Using NGINX to redirect/proxy requests/responses to/from the correct container/service/ports helps make your browser happy.
+Cross-Origin Resource Sharing(CORS) issues will make your browser sad when you serve your site from different ports as we do with this architecture.
+Using NGINX to proxy requests/responses to/from the correct container/service/ports helps make your browser happy.
 And it simulates real world infrastructure as a bonus.
-This is an idea I picked up from the good folks at testdriven.io.
 So...

 Please make all requests from your browser through <http://localhost:8080> and NGINX will happily redirect the request and proxy all your services so your browser thinks it's all one and the same protocol/domain/port == CORS bliss.

+### Can this be used for production?

+This project is focused on making it easier to perform local full stack development.
+However, it is possible to add new docker compose and docker files to also support production.
+It's just out of scope for this project.
+Please have a look in the archives folder for some old production docker files to give you an idea of what worked in the past.